grame-cncm/faustcourse/session2/Lesson 5.md

 For the operation to be valid the number of inputs of B must be a multiple of the number of outputs of A.

 [QUIZ: Two Ways Stereo Splitter]
 This code splits a stereo cable into two stereo cables.
-Write the Faust code and draw the bloc-diagram corresponding.
+Write the Faust code and draw the corresponding bloc-diagram.

 [ANSWER: Two Ways Stereo Splitter]
 Here is the answer.
 First draw the two wires in parallel on the left side, then draw the four wires in parallel on the right, and then do the connections between them.